Rescheduled Date: Saturday 17th October 2020

-2020 EVENT POSTPONED: Due to the COVID-19 pandemic situation escalating, the Kielder Ultra & 20 Mile Event has now been postponed until later in the year.
+APRIL EVENT POSTPONED: Due to the COVID-19 pandemic, the Kielder Ultra & 20 Mile Event is now rescheduled.

 High Terrain Events Team

 New for 2020: We have incorporated a brand new 82k distance & there will no longer be a 100k distance.
 Details of the 82k below.

 Collect your 2020 UTMB points with the Kielder Ultra.
 Details below.

 An ultra running event based in the vast expanse of Kielder Water & Forest Park, Northumberland...from lakeshore to heather moorland, beautiful trails & superb scenery.

 The Kielder Ultra Trail is set in the vast expanse of Kielder Water & Forest Park.
 The Park spans 600 square kilometres & is home to the largest forest in England & the largest man-made lake in northern Europe.
 The area features mile upon mile of purpose-built trails including forest walks, woodland singletrack and heather clad moorland.